Elliott Coues House

-The Elliot Coues House in Dupont Circle, added to the National Register of Historic Places and listed as a National Historical Landmark in 1975, once served as the residence of this notable ornithologist.
-Constructed in 1887, Coues would live in this townhouse from 1887 until his death in 1899.
+The Elliot Coues House in Dupont Circle was added to the National Register of Historic Places and listed as a National Historical Landmark in 1975, on the merits of its role as the residence of this notable ornithologist rather than for any architectural features.
+Coues lived in this townhouse from its construction in 1887 until his death in 1899.

 "Elliott Coues House."
 Wikipedia, the Free Encyclopedia.
 Accessed November 18, 2016. https://en.wikipedia.org/wiki/Elliott_Coues_House.